 - Encouraging participation by informing employees about WOTC benefits, such as reducing dependency on public assistance, development of new skills, and building confidence and stability;

-- Creating user-friendly screening process for job applicants by using electronic processes for collecting the data.
-Electronic WOTC solutions include the WOTC questionnaire in the hiring process.
+- Creating a user-friendly WOTC screening process for job applicants by using electronic processes for collecting the data.
+Electronic solutions include the WOTC questionnaire in the hiring process.
 They also store and organize vital documents that can support and verify the authenticity of the WOTC credit, eligibility, and certification;

 - Submitting screening documentation in a timely manner since timing is crucial to maximizing WOTC benefits.
 Integrating technology can help increase efficiency, while allowing companies to reduce the administrative burden associated with screening for and claiming WOTC;

 - Assessing program outcomes and revising strategy to get a transparent view of the program’s performance.
 Without visibility on how an organization is handling WOTC capture, it is difficult to establish goals for future WOTC efforts.

 WOTC’s Dual Value

 Participating in WOTC can lead to numerous benefits for both an employer and future employees since it encourages business growth while assisting disadvantaged members of a community.
 Therefore, both sides win.